How Can a Traffic Ticket for Failing to Stop at a Red Light Be Defended?

 When Approaching a Red Light at An Intersection

 As above, any driver approaching a red light at an intersection must bring the vehicle being operated to a complete stop and must do so at the prescribed location.
 This duty to come to a complete stop and do so properly is known in law as an absolutely liability offence.
-As an absolute liability offence, where the failure to complete to a proper stop is proven beyond a reasonable doubt, a driver is unable to argue a lack of fault for failing to stop.
-Essentially, if it is proven that the driver failed to properly stop, then the driver is unable to base a defence on any reason for the failure to stop for a red light.
+As an absolute liability offence, where the failure to complete a proper stop is proven beyond a reasonable doubt, a driver is unable to argue a lack of fault for failing to stop.
+Essentially, if it is proven that the driver failed to properly stop, then the driver is unable to argue any reason for the failure to stop for a red light.

 Identity of Driver